| Industry and Commerce in Red Hook and Carroll Gardens,

 Mica Roofing, Childs & Childs and the Barrett Company, foot of Smith street Not indicated on the 1869 map or 1880 maps.
 Listed on the 1886 map between Smith and Court below Halleck Street as the Brooklyn Roofing co. - mostly frame construction.
 New York Mica Roofing Works, foot of Smith Street, were makers of patented mica and tar paper for roofing.
 They had offices in Manhattan and were also listed in Williamsburg. |

-Foundry corner of Wolcott and Ferris - later Ice Company at same location On the 1869 map there is an unlabeled building on Ferris near Walcott.
+Foundry corner of Wolcott and Ferris - later Ice Company at same location On the 1869 map there is an unlabeled building on Ferris near Wolcott.
 It maintains its size and shape on the 1880 and 1886 maps.
 On the 1880 and 1886 maps on Ferris and Wolcott, is a brick building labeled "foundry".
 No longer standing.

 |